As a former journalist and being the son of an English professor and librarian, I’m sensitive to bad grammar in songs.

 While the singer’s patriotic sentiments are touching, the relationship of dependent and independent clauses here just doesn’t work.
 That is because the connector, “where”, is a place-referent connector and therefore needs an antecedent of place in the independent clause.
 But there is no antecedent of place.
 That is to say, “I’m proud to be in America, Where at least I know I’m free” would work grammatically, but the actual lines here don’t, since “an American” does not imply a place, but is followed by “where”, which needs to refer back to a place.

-Finally, I’d like to clear up a misconception about what continually comes up as a grammar felony: Paul McCartney and Wings’ “Live and Let Die.”
+Finally, I’d like to clear up a misconception about what continually comes up as bad grammar: Paul McCartney and Wings’ “Live and Let Die.”
 Many have interpreted the lyrics at the beginning of the song as “But if this ever-changing world in which we live in / makes you give in and cry,” and note the two “in”s as a grammar faux pas.